Technology · Architecture Reference

 None of this is one feature.
 It's nine choices that compound.

 Each item below is a deliberate design choice in the substrate.
-None of them is novel in isolation — retrieval, evals, RL, fallback all exist elsewhere.
+None of them is novel in isolation — retrieval, evals, RL, fallback, all exist elsewhere.
 The substrate is what's hard: making them work together, per-tenant, under production load, with rollback.
-Read these as the nine commitments the platform has already made, so applications built on top don't have to.

 Agentic, multi-signal retrieval